Mourning Dove

 Key Features

-- Small, rounded head with a thin black beak
+- Small, rounded head and slender neck

 When You’ll See Them